filmmaker / writer

 About

-Maryam Mir is a filmmaker and writer based between Brooklyn & Bahrain.
+Maryam Mir is a filmmaker and writer based in Brooklyn.
 As a Kashmiri-Canadian born in Germany, raised in Bahrain, with Kenyan ancestry, Maryam finds inspiration in stories that center the warmth, gentleness and joy of her many communities.

-Alongside narrative filmmaking, she recently produced documentary short, “Sarah Thankam Mathews: After All This, for PBS’ American Masters x Firelight Media’s “In the Making” series, following emerging cultural icons as they become maestros of their disciplines.
-It premiered at Oscar-qualifying Hot Springs ‘24 and DOC NYC ‘24, and is now streaming on PBS.
-She has several upcoming documentary projects in progress with REI Co-op Studios, The Redford Center and the Refugee Women’s Network.
+Alongside narrative filmmaking, she recently produced PBS documentary short, “Sarah Thankam Mathews: After All This”.
+The series premiered at Oscar-qualifying DOC NYC ‘24, and is now streaming on PBS.
+She is currently working on documentary projects with REI Co-op Studios, The Redford Center and the Refugee Women’s Network.

-Maryam is a 2024 Pillars Artist Fellow (in partnership with Riz Ahmed & Netflix), Gotham Marcie Bloom Fellow '23, UCP Thousand Miles Project Participant ‘22 (founded by Pachinko’s Soo Hugh) & Asian American Writers’ Workshop Open City Fellow ‘19.
+Maryam is a 2024 Pillars Artist Fellow (sponsored by Netflix and supported by Riz Ahmed’s Left Handed Films), Marcie Bloom Fellow '23 and Asian American Writers’ Workshop - Open City Fellow ‘19.

-Maryam holds an MFA in Film Production from NYU Tisch, where she was an Ang Lee scholar and concentrated in writing and directing.
-She received her Bachelor of Science in Economics from the Wharton School at the University of Pennsylvania, majoring in Marketing and minoring in English.
+Maryam earned her MFA in Film from New York University’s Tisch School of the Arts, where she was an Ang Lee scholar, and her B.S. in Economics from the Wharton School at the University of Pennsylvania.

-Prior to film school, Maryam spent half a decade as a strategist at SYPartners in New York & Wolff Olins in Dubai.
+Prior to film school, Maryam spent half a decade as a creative strategist at SYPartners in New York & Wolff Olins in Dubai, working with leaders of Fortune 50 companies.
 She now uses this experience to supplement her creative work—helping purpose-led individuals, nonprofits and foundations strengthen their voice through visual and narrative-driven storytelling.